kwasyuk/fitness-health-calculations-PHP/README.md

 # Usage

-**Please note that the weight and height values must be either POUNDS and FEETS, or KILOGRAMS and CENTIMETERS**
+*Please note that the weight and height values must be either POUNDS and FEETS, or KILOGRAMS and CENTIMETERS*

+### What can you calculate

+In version 1.0.1 you are able to calculate:

+* The basal metabolic rate -  number of calories required to keep your body functioning at rest.
+* The total daily energy expenditure - an estimation of how many calories you burn per day when exercise is taken into account.
+* Total daily caloric needs based on weight goal

 ### EXAMPLE 1 - Basal metabolic rate